All My Love (Major Lazer song): Background and release

 "All My Love" was written by Lorde (credited under her birth-name Ella Yelich-O'Connor), Ariana Grande and MØ (credited under her birth-name Karen Ørsted), while production of the song was handled by Boaz van de Beatz, Jr Blender and Diplo, a member of Major Lazer.
 Lorde's desire to include "All My Love" on the film's soundtrack led Diplo to rush the production process of the song.
 In an annotation posted to Genius that Diplo wrote, he mentioned that he was on vacation in London at the same time Grande was there.
 He managed to communicate with her and go "back and forth with certain mixes."
 Diplo said that he was willing to "screw around" and surprise people with "this kind of collaboration."

 Leaked on 13 November 2014 before the official release date, "All My Love" was included as the fifth track for the soundtrack of the 2014 film The Hunger Games: Mockingjay – Part 1.
 Diplo first mentioned the track on 16 October 2014 via Twitter.
 However, he deleted the tweet afterwards.
 When the album's official track list was announced on 21 October 2014, the song was listed as "Track 5".
 Lorde, who curated the film's soundtrack, said on Twitter that the song was not excluded for "secrecy's sake" but because it was "not quite finished".
 A week later, Grande revealed in a livestream that she was included in the film's soundtrack.
 She described the song as "very interesting" and "very different."
 Lorde announced the track's title via Twitter on 3 November 2014.

 Composition and reception

 "All My Love" is an electropop and dance-pop song, with elements of dancehall.
 Stereogums Tom Breihan compared it to Grande's 2014 single, "Break Free", featuring Russian-German DJ Zedd.
-Bradley Stern from Idolator described its production as having "rich, tribal" sounds and "'90's-leaning dance floor pulsations".
 Exclaim writer Alex Hudson called the track an "electronic banger with in-your-face beats and a manic breakdown."
 Similarly, Complex writer Edwin Ortiz called the song an "electronic pop cut" with a "heart-pulsing backdrop".
 Brennan Carley of Spin noted that the song features "yelping, punctuated beats and synthesizers [that] pierce the air".